jona-sassenhagen/statfail/vs.md

 Over 5 days, we conduct 10 experiments where we  attempt to eat as many bread rolls as we can.
 We conduct a repeated-measures one-way ANOVA of the number of bread rolls eaten per day, with the factors AUTHOR (levels: first author, second author, third author).
 When we find a ‘significant *p*-value’, we conclude that the author who ate the most bread rolls [bread] is likely able to eat more than all others (because if we all had equal stomaches, finding such a large discrepancy in achieved bread rolls would be weird).
-Now, we wish to know which of us has the largest feet.
+Now, we wish to know who of us has the largest feet.
 Consequently, we measure our respective shoe sizes; whoever provides the largest value has the tallest feet [shoes].
 Since we think ourselves competent enough to measure shoe size, we do not consider using an ANOVA this time.